Lizzo: “I Want My Lips To Look Like I’m Ready To Suck A D**k”

 “It’s about not being afraid of who you are and also being aware that who you are can change,” Lizzo claimed.

-Lizzo expressed that she loves to change up her makeup look every day and that her makeup artist will create fantasy on what she has decided that day.
+Lizzo expressed that she loves to change up her makeup look every day, and that her makeup artist will work based on what she has decided that day.
 Her approach to makeup is very inspired by sex.

-“I want my lips to always look like I’m ready to suck a dick.”
+“I want my lips to always look like I’m ready to suck a d**k.”

-To date, Lizzo has released three studio albums — Lizzobangers, Big Grrrl Small World, and Cuz I Love You.
+To date, Lizzo has released three studio albums — Lizzobangers, Big Grrrl Small World and Cuz I Love You.

 Her latest album, Cuz I Love You, has helped her become one of the biggest names in 2019.
-So far, the record has peaked at No. 6 in the U.S., No. 8 in Canada, and No. 38 in Australia.
+The record has peaked at No. 6 in the U.S., No. 8 in Canada and No. 38 in Australia.
 The deluxe edition consists of 14 tracks and collaborations with Missy Elliott and Gucci Mane.

-Her biggest single, “Truth Hurts,” is climbing the U.S. charts, and has peaked at No. 4 on the U.S. Billboard 100 singles chart, and No. 2 on the U.S. Hot R&B/Hip-Hop Songs chart.
+Her biggest single, “Truth Hurts,” is climbing the U.S. charts and has peaked at No. 4 on the U.S. Billboard 100 singles chart and No. 2 on the U.S. Hot R&B/Hip-Hop Songs chart.

-On Spotify, she currently has over 22.1 million monthly listeners, making her the 84th most played act in the world.
+On Spotify, she currently has over 22.1 million monthly listeners, making her the 84th most-played act in the world.

-At this year’s MTV Video Music Awards, she is nominated for four awards — Best New Artist, Push Artist of the Year, Best Power Anthem for “Tempo” featuring Missy Elliott, and Song of the Summer for “Truth Hurts.”
+At this year’s MTV Video Music Awards, she is nominated for four awards — Best New Artist, Push Artist of the Year, Best Power Anthem for “Tempo” featuring Missy Elliott and Song of the Summer for “Truth Hurts.”

 Aside from music, Lizzo also acts.
 She played the voice role of Lydia in UglyDolls earlier this year and is set to star in Hustlers, playing the character Liz.

-To keep up with Lizzo, follow her Instagram account to keep up to date.
+To keep up with Lizzo, follow her Instagram account.